SphericalLabs/OpenSoundLab/README.md

 The original project is no longer actively developed or maintained.

-Trying to port it to and updated Unity, SteamVR and Oculus Engines and get it to run on an Oculus Quest.
+Trying to port it to an updated Unity, SteamVR and Oculus Engines and get it to run on an Oculus Quest.

 # SoundStage VR